Aviation | COVID-19

 4. General return-to-work considerations

-Transitioning back to work, back to ‘business as usual’ or ‘back to business in the new normal’ in the aftermath of the COVID-19 pandemic - and as civil aviation recommences operations - requires careful consideration by AMSPs in order to maintain the health and wellbeing of staff, the organization in general and its partners, customers, etc. and to reduce the likelihood and/or impacts of further outbreaks of the disease.
+Transitioning back to work, back to ‘business as usual’ in the aftermath of the COVID-19 pandemic - and as civil aviation recommences operations - requires careful consideration by AMSPs in order to maintain the health and wellbeing of staff, the organization in general and its partners, customers, etc. and to reduce the likelihood and/or impacts of further outbreaks of the disease.

 In view of the inhomogeneous nature of AMSPs, it is not possible to propose a single approach here that will fit all situations domestically.
 Moreover, an AMSP is likely to be required to follow ‘return to work’ measures and mitigations imposed by national administrations that may vary from one country to the next in terms of their scope and implementation.

 The following, therefore, are simply intended as non-exhaustive, non-binding illustrations of some of the measures that could be considered.
 Note, local or national requirements imposed on the AMSP by appropriate authorities may necessarily supersede the considerations here.

 - Continue to prioritize social/physical distancing between staff and visitors in the workplace wherever practicable.

 - Monitor who is where and how they move around the workplace.